shawnr/practical-javascript/object-oriented-javascript/81-what-is-object-oriented-programming.md

 We will investigate more of how Class objects are created and used in JavaScript on the following pages.

-**Note:** Examples on this page were drawn largely from the Mozilla Developers Network page, ["Classes"](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes).
+**Note:** Animal examples on this page were drawn largely from the Mozilla Developers Network page, ["Classes"](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes).